 Due to the rapid digital transformation across the globe, and Hong Kong, in particular, there has been an increase in demand for digital advertising and online marketing services.
-In fact, a survey conducted by the Hong Kong Advertisers Association (HK2A) and market analytics company Nielsen found that the region’s 100 major marketers plan to spend about 51% of their budget on digital advertising and 49% on traditional media strategies.
-Additionally, a survey also done by the same institutions in 2018 indicates that online advertising spending is expected to continue to rise with 64% of respondents saying that their company will spend more money on online advertising in 2019.
+In fact, a survey conducted by the Hong Kong Advertisers Association (HK2A) and market analytics company Nielsen found that the region’s 100 major marketers plan to spend about 60% of their budget on digital advertising and 40% on traditional media strategies.
+Additionally, a survey also done by the same institutions in 2020 indicates that online advertising spending is expected to continue to rise with most respondents saying that their company will spend more money on online advertising in the upcoming years.
 Out of the budget allotted for digital, a substantial portion is spent on social media marketing.

 As a result of the growth of social media, new marketing activities in the form of Influencer or Key Opinion Leader (KOL) marketing has also emerged.
 According to Google Trends statistics, there is a rapidly growing interest in this form of marketing.
 Statistics show that since 2013, the interest in the topic has increased tremendously and has surged starting in 2017.
 From an initially experimental advertising channel, influencer marketing is now one of the fastest-growing digital marketing strategies.